CAFO Dairies – Behind the Industrial Curtain Part 2

 P.S.
 Always remember that you are the most important player in this game.
 I can show you Behind the Industrial Curtain, but it is you who holds the tremendous power of food choices.
 Working together we can make a difference!

-Besides choosing real organic foods from truly pastured farms, here are three things you can do right now to show your support.
+Here are three things you can do right now to show your support... besides shopping our foods. 😉

-1. Use the links below to share this email with everyone you can.
+1. Use the links below to share this post with friends and family.

-2. Give your family farmer a 'virtual high-five' with a Google Review.
+2. Give us a 'virtual high-five' by leaving a Google Review.

 Introduction: Behind the Industrial Curtain